ayiaware/covid19-insight/README.md

 ## Note: This app is not built for commercial purposes and is no longer in production hence this app is only for illustrative purposes.

+This is one of the few projects i have made public, hence i will be making more updates to the code as time goes on. feel free to fork clone or watch this project.

  [Video demo](https://youtu.be/9q7elJWsRjg)